data-and-design/data-and-design.github.io/classes/4871/assignments/final/index.md

 If you are proposing your own project, write a pitch that answers these questions:

 - What is the problem?
 - How do you know this is a real problem disabled people experience?
-Draw on a team member's own experience, to published research, or to something you observed in Assignments 1 through 3.
+Draw on a team member's own experience, published research, or something you observed in Assignments 1 through 3.
 - What are you proposing to build?
 - How will you build it?
 Include a task breakdown, a week-by-week plan, and how the work divides across the team.
 - How will you evaluate it?